prs513rosewood/MolecularDynamics/_project/milestone01.md

 ## Milestone 1 <br/> Setting up the build environment

+### Introduction

+In this first milestone we will set up a build environemnt and make sure that you can compile C++ code on your computer.
+This will be the starting point for the developments in the following milestones.

 ### Setting up your system

 The starting point of your project is setting up a proper build environment.